 If you're just getting started, consider using the options that come preloaded on your computer.
 If you're on a Mac, you can start with iMovie.
-Our designer, Danielle, made a video a while back about her favorite iMovie tips and tricks to help get you up to speed on the controls.
-PC users can get started on the cheap using Windows Movie Maker.
+Our designer, Danielle, made a video about her favorite iMovie tips and tricks to help get you up to speed on the controls.

 If you're planning on making video consistently in the future, you'll likely outgrow these editors down the road, so consider either of these options temporary.